deanOfWalls/deanOfWalls/resume.md

 * Entry-level Full-Stack Developer with a diverse background in commercial driving, technical support, nursing, and game design.
 * Proficient in Java, Spring Boot, and web technologies.
+* Detail-oriented and adept at tackling complex challenges.
 * Eager to kick-start my career in software development and contribute effectively to development projects.

 ## Personal Projects